Catholics for Compassion

-Catholics for Compassion is a group of faithful Catholics who are committed to expanding end-of-life options for individuals diagnosed with terminal illness.
-Many of us know firsthand the pain of watching loved ones die, long, slow, painful deaths, and hope that future patients and their families will have more options available to them to relieve pain and suffering.
+Catholics for Compassion is a group of faithful Catholics committed to expanding end-of-life options for individuals diagnosed with terminal illnesses.
+Many know firsthand the pain of watching loved ones die long, slow, painful deaths and hope that future patients and their families will have more options available to relieve pain and suffering.

 Catholics for Compassion advises Compassion & Choices on Catholic engagement and supports the organization in coordinating clear, passionate, but respectful actions and messages to equip Catholics and their families who are facing questions about suffering and the end of life.